ComparisonResearch ToolsPeptidesMethodology

 • Post-marketing surveillance — real-world outcomes at scale, years of data.

 BPC-157 has ~35 preclinical studies and 1 human study (per the 2025 AAOS systematic review).
 Tirzepatide has tens of thousands of Phase III patient-years (SURMOUNT, SURPASS trials).
-Putting them on the same comparison axis is legitimate — but the evidence tier matters more than the headline efficacy stat.
+You can put them on the same comparison axis — but the evidence tier weighs more than the headline efficacy stat.

 4. Safety Profile

 Preclinical safety and human safety are different datasets.
 Most research peptides have strong preclinical safety records and thin human safety data.
-Comparison content often conflates these.
-A fair safety comparison separates: species in which safety was established, dose range tested, duration, and any reported adverse events.
+Comparison content often blurs them.
+A fair safety comparison breaks out: species in which safety was established, dose range tested, duration, and any reported adverse events.

 5. Dosing Schedule and Practicality

-Weekly vs daily dosing is a major practical variable.
-So is route (subcutaneous vs oral), titration requirement (GLP-1s require slow titration; most research peptides don't), and whether the protocol is cyclical (4–8 weeks on, 2–4 weeks off for most research peptides) or continuous.
+Weekly vs daily pinning is a major practical variable.
+So is route (subq vs oral), titration requirement (GLP-1s need slow titration; most research peptides don't), and whether the protocol's cyclical (4–8 weeks on, 2–4 weeks off for most research peptides) or continuous.

 6. Regulatory and Cost Context

 FDA status (approved drug vs Category 1/2 compoundable vs research-compound vs prohibited), WADA status (banned in sport or not), and realistic cost per mcg at current market pricing.
-These are all context variables that determine feasibility, not efficacy.
+Domestic vs international sourcing factors in here too — domestic ships in 2–4 days and dodges customs; international is half the price but expect 2–3 weeks and the occasional seizure letter.
+Context variables that determine feasibility, not efficacy.

 The Next Pep Comparison Tool

 The Next Pep comparison engine at /compare pulls all six dimensions into one side-by-side view, free, no signup.
-You can compare up to 4 peptides at a time.
-For any peptide already in the research library — which includes BPC-157, TB-500, Tirzepatide, Semaglutide, Ipamorelin, CJC-1295, Sermorelin, GHK-Cu, PT-141, Epitalon, MOTS-c, NAD+, Semax, Selank, Thymosin Alpha-1, and 45+ others — the data is pre-loaded.
+Up to 4 peptides at a time.
+For any peptide already in the research library — BPC-157, TB-500, Tirzepatide, Semaglutide, Ipamorelin, CJC-1295, Sermorelin, GHK-Cu, PT-141, Epitalon, MOTS-c, NAD+, Semax, Selank, Thymosin Alpha-1, and 45+ others — the data is pre-loaded.

 What the tool shows side-by-side: